IS SENTENCING REFORM TO BLAME FOR THE DEATH OF OFFICER KEITH BOYER?

 After the tragic fatal shooting of 27-year-veteran Whittier police officer Keith Boyer on Monday morning, amid the grief over Boyer’s death, there has been ongoing speculation about whether or not the alleged shooter would have been in prison—instead of at a Whittier intersection with a gun—had it not been for one or more of California’s three high-profile sentencing reform laws—namely: AB109 (“prison realignment”), Prop.
 47, or Prop.
 57.

-As most of you know, at around 5:30 a.m. this past Monday, 26-year old Michael Majia allegedly shot and killed his cousin at a home in East Los Angeles, stole the cousin’s car and, three hours later managed to crash the stolen auto into two other vehicles near the intersection of Colima Road. and Mar Vista Street in Whittier.
-When three Whittier police officers arrived to check the collision, Majia allegedly pulled a gun and began firing, fatally wounding 53-year-old Boyer, and injuring Whittier PD officer Patrick Hazell, who’d been on the force for three years.
+As most of you know, at around 5:30 a.m. this past Monday, 26-year old Michael Mejia allegedly shot and killed his cousin at a home in East Los Angeles, stole the cousin’s car and, three hours later managed to crash the stolen auto into two other vehicles near the intersection of Colima Road. and Mar Vista Street in Whittier.
+When three Whittier police officers arrived to check the collision, Mejia allegedly pulled a gun and began firing, fatally wounding 53-year-old Boyer, and injuring Whittier PD officer Patrick Hazell, who’d been on the force for three years.

 At a candlelight prayer vigil for Boyer attended by upwards of 2000 Whittier residents, Whittier Police Chief Jeff Piper, who had been friends with the fallen officer for a quarter century, teared up repeatedly as he talked about Boyer, whom he called “the best of the best.”
 Then Piper told reporters, in so many words, that he believed AB 109 and Prop.
 47, were at fault for his friend and colleague’s death.